BR-300 Industrial ROV 300m

 - Port and quay wall inspection

-- Offshore platform structures
+- Offshore platform structure inspection

 - Vessel hull and propeller inspection